Last updated: April 23, 2026

 1. Barcode Scanning

 The app scans the product barcode and looks it up in a food database.
 If the product is found, the app returns its halal status based on stored ingredient data.
-This is fast but only works for products already in the database.
+This is fast and accurate for products in the database, but returns no result if the SKU has not been indexed.
+Database-based apps like Mustakshif (2.5 million+ products) and Scan Halal (millions of products, North America focused) work this way.

 2. Ingredient List Scanning (OCR + AI)

 The app uses your phone camera to photograph the ingredient list on the packaging.
-Optical Character Recognition (OCR) reads the text, and AI analyzes each ingredient individually.
+Optical Character Recognition (OCR) reads the text, and a large language model analyzes each ingredient individually.
 This method works for any packaged product regardless of whether it is in a database.
+HalalChecker AI and Tayib both use this approach.

 3. Product Photo Recognition

-Some apps like HalalChecker AI let you take a photo of the product itself.
+Some apps, including HalalChecker AI, let you take a photo of the product itself.
 The AI identifies the product and searches online sources to determine its halal status.
-This is useful when the ingredient list is not easily visible or accessible.
+This is useful when the ingredient list is not easily visible, when the product is bulk or unpackaged, or when the barcode is damaged.

 What Do These Apps Check For?